SamuelSwartzberg/flashcardifying_text_temp/inf.md

 number: number
 other: email, password, tel, search, url
 On any text-like input which is not time-related and not 'number' as well as on textarea, you may specify the minlength and maxlength attributes to contstrain the amount of UTF-16 code units.
-On any non-time-related, non-number text-like input, you may specify the attribute pattern, providing a regex against which to match the input. most text-only input fields may have the readonly attribute specfied, which shows the inital value but doesn't allow the user to modify it the time-related and number text-like inputs plus range accept a step argument.
+On any non-time-related, non-number text-like input, you may specify the attribute `pattern`, providing a regex against which to match the input. most text-only input fields may have the readonly attribute specfied, which shows the inital value but doesn't allow the user to modify it the time-related and number text-like inputs plus range accept a step argument.